simonmichael/hledger/doc/SPEC-lots.md

 `--strict`/`-s` and `hledger check lots` both override `--ignore-lots`, restoring full lot processing for that invocation.

+The `journalCheckAcquireBasis` stage is gated separately: it runs only when the user explicitly invokes `hledger check basis`, regardless of `--ignore-lots`, `--strict`, or `hledger check lots`.
+See [Acquire basis check](#acquire-basis-check-opt-in) below.

 The `--lots` general flag is a display-time toggle.
 It controls whether reports show